NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

     """Constraint function for the epigraph formulation.

     Args:
-      result: the result of the function evaluation, modified in place.
+      result: evaluation of this constraint function, modified in place.
       epigraph_and_weights: 1D array containing the epigraph variable (first element) and design weights (remaining elements).
       gradient: the Jacobian matrix with dimensions (1 + NX_DESIGN_GRID *